Find a Qualified Attorney Near You

 - Burial/funeral costs and loss of consortium (companionship) in a wrongful death case

-- Punitive damages (sometimes awarded by courts to punish defendants that acted outrageously and showed reckless disregard for their victims)
+- Punitive damages (sometimes awarded by courts to punish defendants who acted outrageously and showed reckless disregard for their victims)

 If you were the victim of elevator accident injuries, you have legal rights.
 A premises liability lawyer can provide you with a case evaluation and help you decide if you should file an elevator accident lawsuit.
 If you’re not sure whether you have a good case, they can give you all the disclaimers and provide you with different options for your accident claim.

-If you or a loved one have an elevator injury case, starting an attorney-client relationship with an experienced lawyer wouldn't hurt.
-Some law offices that handle personal injury claims may be willing to take your case on a contingency basis, meaning that you won't have to pay any money upfront until a settlement or judgment has been obtained for you.
+If you think you may have a valid elevator injury case, your first step should be to consult an expert attorney.
+Some law offices that handle personal injury claims take cases on a contingency basis, meaning you won’t have to pay upfront until a settlement or judgment has been obtained for you.

 Next Steps